 In the summer of 1993 he organized an expedition to James Bay, Quebec to document the Cree resistance to the plans of Hydro-Quebec to dam a series of rivers in Cree territory.
 (NFN played a key role in a Vermont campaign on the issue, including organizing an international day of action against Hydro-Quebec on their 50th anniversary in April 1994.
 Langelle traveled through England and Scotland that month speaking and presenting a slide show on that issue.
 These efforts contributed to Hydro-Quebec abandoning its plans to build new dams in Cree territory.)

-Langelle then convened the First North American Temperate Forest Conference in November of 1993.
-This conference included over 500 forest activists from across North America as well as indigenous representatives from six nations.
+Langelle convened the First North American Temperate Forest Conference in November of 1993, which included over 500 forest activists from across North America as well as indigenous representatives from six nations.
 The conference was organized to build bridges between these communities of activists and encourage greater collaboration.
 Dr. David Suzuki and Winona LaDuke were the keynote speakers.

-In 1995 Langelle helped organize a coalition of groups to demonstrate against the impending execution of political prisoner Mumia Abu-Jamal during the National Governor’s Association conference in Burlington, VT.
-The protests spanned five days and were directed at Pennsylvania Governor Thomas Ridge.
-Ultimately the death warrant was not signed and Abu-Jamal is still alive.
+In 1995 Langelle helped organize a coalition of groups including hundreds of activists who converged on Burlington, VT to demonstrate against the impending execution of political prisoner Mumia Abu-Jamal during the National Governor’s Association conference.
+The militant protests, directed at Pennsylvania Governor Thomas Ridge who signed Mumia’s death warrant, spanned five days.
+Ultimately the death warrant was rescinded and Abu-Jamal is still alive.

-S. Brian Willson, who also attended the encuentro, then asked NFN to look into the destruction of the Bosawas rainforest in Nicaragua.
-In 1997 Langelle co-organized a delegation to the Bosawas that uncovered unprecedented illegal logging.
-In 1997 Langelle organized a solidarity action at the Nicaraguan Embassy in Washington, DC to expose the illegal logging in the Bosawas rainforest, which resulted in television and newspaper coverage in Nicaragua.
-The illegal 150,000 acre logging concession was cancelled.
+S. Brian Willson, who also attended the encuentro, then asked Orin to look into the destruction of the Bosawas rainforest in Nicaragua.
+In 1997 Langelle co-organized a delegation to Nicaragua that uncovered unprecedented illegal logging in the Bosawas Reserve.
+Langelle then organized a solidarity action at the Nicaraguan Embassy in Washington, DC which exposed the illegal logging, and resulted in television and newspaper coverage in Nicaragua.
+The illegal 150,000 acre logging concession was subsequently cancelled.

-In 1998, this emphasis on Central America led Langelle to found ACERCA: Action for Community and Ecology in the Regions of Central America, which followed in the footsteps of the defunct EPOCA, with the advice of former EPOCA activists.
-As Coordinator of ACERCA, Langelle led numerous delegations to Nicaragua, including the first environmental justice delegation to the regions most heavily impacted by Hurricane Mitch, to investigate the cause for the massive destruction and loss of life.
-The delegation found that deforestation had worsened the flooding and was largely responsible for the collapse of a volcano crater lake that submerged entire villages in mud, killing thousands.
+In 1998, this emphasis on Central America led Langelle to found ACERCA: Action for Community and Ecology in the Regions of Central America, which followed in the footsteps of EPOCA, with the advice of former EPOCA activists.
+As Coordinator of ACERCA, Langelle led numerous delegations to Nicaragua, including the first environmental justice delegation to the regions most heavily impacted by Hurricane Mitch, which uncovered that deforestation had worsened the flooding and led to the collapse of a volcano crater lake that submerged entire villages in mud, killing thousands.
 Greenpeace later confirmed the findings of this delegation.

 In 1999, Langelle led a delegation to southeast Mexico that revealed what participants were told was a genetically engineered tree test plot.
-This led to Langelle writing a chapter on GE trees for the book “Redesigning Life?
-The Worldwide Challenge to Genetic Engineering,” and subsequently launching the first campaign against genetically engineered trees in June 2000 with a press conference in Boston during protests countering the Biotechnology Industry Organization’s annual conference.
+This led Langelle to write a chapter on GE trees for the book “Redesigning Life?
+The Worldwide Challenge to Genetic Engineering,” and subsequently to launch the first campaign against genetically engineered trees in June 2000 with a press conference in Boston during protests countering the Biotechnology Industry Organization’s annual conference.
 The press conference was covered on the front page of the Washington Post.

 In January of 2000, Langelle was arrested at the New Hampshire Democratic Campaign headquarters of Al Gore during an action in support of the U’Wa people of Colombia whose land was under threat from Occidental Petroleum—on whose Board Gore’s father served and in which Gore held large quantities of stock.
 This action was covered nationally and triggered other such actions across the country.
 The U’wa had threatened mass suicide if drilling occurred.
 Occidental did not drill on the U’Wa lands.